openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 To use the Docker container for inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, do the following steps:

 1. Set up the environment on the host machine to be used for running Docker*.
 It is required to execute hddldaemon, which is responsible for communication between the HDDL plugin and the board.
-To learn how to set up the environment (the OpenVINO package or HDDL package must be pre-installed), see [Configuration guide for HDDL device](https://github.com/openvinotoolkit/docker_ci/blob/master/install_guide_vpu_hddl.md) or [Configuration Guide for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs](installing-openvino-linux-ivad-vpu.md).
+To learn how to set up the environment (the OpenVINO package or HDDL package must be pre-installed), see [Configuration guide for HDDL device](https://github.com/openvinotoolkit/docker_ci/blob/master/install_guide_vpu_hddl.md) or [CConfigurations for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs on Linux](configurations-for-vpu-linux.md).
 2. Prepare the Docker* image by adding the following commands to a Dockerfile:
    - **Ubuntu 18.04**:
         ```sh